Vicia faba: Botrytis fabae

-Erysiphe cichoracearum
+Erysiphe spp. =

-Erysiphe cichoracearum overwinters on residue and has alternate hosts.
+Powdery mildew species such as Erysiphe baeumleri are not uncommon on Vicia species.
 Resistant cultivars and overhead irrigation are preventative.
-Sulfur fungicides are recommended in severe outbreak.
+Sulfur fungicides are recommended in severe outbreaks.

 Fusarium solani

 This soil borne pathogen is mitigated by lower temperature, aeration, drainage, and sufficient nutrition.
-Symptoms include stunting, yellowing, necrotic basal leaves, and brown or red or black streak-shaped root lesions that growth together and may show above the soil as the disease progresses.
+Symptoms include stunting, yellowing, necrotic basal leaves, and brown or red or black streak-shaped root lesions that grow together and may show above the soil as the disease progresses.

 Uromyces viciae-fabae var. viciae-fabae

 Faba bean rust is a fungal pathogen commonly affecting broad bean plants at maturity, causing small orange dots with yellow halos on the leaves, which may merge to form an orange lawn on both leaf surfaces.

 Sclerotinia stem rot

 Both Sclerotinia sclerotiorum and S. trifoliorum are pathogens of interest.
-Lithourgidis et al have done extensive work over the years, including in 2007 for S. t., 2005 for S. s., and 1989 regarding procedures for field testing with S. s.
+Lithourgidis et al. have done extensive work over the years, including in 2007 for S. t., 2005 for S. s., and 1989 regarding procedures for field testing with S. s.